turtle96/taskell/docs/DeveloperGuide.md

 > 3a1.
 Taskell shows an error message <br>
   Use case resumes at step 2

+#### Use case: Undone task

+**MSS**

+1. User requests to list tasks
+2. Taskell shows a list of completed tasks
+3. User requests to mark a specific task in the list as uncompleted
+4. Taskell marks the task as uncompleted<br>
+Use case ends

+**Extensions**

+2a.
+The list is empty

+3a.
+The given index is invalid

+> 3a1.
+Taskell shows an error message <br>
+  Use case resumes at step 2

 4a.
-User tries to mark a completed task as completed
+User tries to mark a uncompleted task as uncompleted

 #### Use case: Help command